sanjanb/langchain/about.md

 - Systematic learning: layering conceptual clarity over implementation detail

 I care about durable understanding: learning in a way that compounds across adjacent domains (retrieval systems, agents, evaluation, deployment, reasoning patterns) instead of chasing surface-level trends.

+# About This Site

+This site is a focused learning hub for practitioners who want a structured, foundation-first path into Generative AI—especially building real applications with LangChain and modern LLM tooling.
+The goal is to help learners develop precise conceptual language, internalize core abstractions, and build production-minded systems step by step.

 ## Learning Philosophy